lovehifi/lmsraudio/README.md

 >
 For the first run, sometimes with certain routers, you might encounter an empty Configuration menu.
 Access the Configuration menu at http://192.168.x.x/config.
 Update to version 4.9.28 to resolve the menu link issues.
 >
+SSH credentials: user 'root,' password 'ros.'
+You can customize these credentials and have full permissions to modify the source code according to your specific requirements.

+>